 - Seek a court modification of the custody or visitation order (if there will be a substantial change to the existing order)

-There are a number of reasons why you may want to move with your child, but when there are child custody orders in place, your freedom to relocate can be restricted.
-If you plan to relocate now is the time to get legal advice.
-Contact a child custody attorney near you today to discuss your situation and learn more about the child custody relocation laws in your state.
+You may want to move with your child for several reasons, but when there are child custody orders in place, your freedom to relocate can be restricted.
+If you plan to move, now is the time to get legal advice.
+Learn more about the child custody relocation laws in your state.